OHB-607

 OHB-607 has been evaluated in both preclinical and clinical studies.
 It has shown broad-based improvements in preclinical studies.

-In a Phase 2a clinical trial showed a statistically significant improvement in preventing severe bronchopulmonary dysplasia and a positive trend in reducing intraventricular hemorrhage (pre-specified secondary endpoints), with no significant safety signal observed.*
+In a Phase 2a clinical trial, OHB-607 showed a statistically significant improvement in preventing severe bronchopulmonary dysplasia and a positive trend in reducing intraventricular hemorrhage (pre-specified secondary endpoints), with no significant safety signal observed.*

 *Hellström A, et al. Acta Paediatr 2016, 105: 576-586